 Humans are relatively long-lived.
 Some researchers hope that gaining greater knowledge of what drives longevity in the animal kingdom offers the chance, not only to understand those species better, but our own too.
 Others go further, believing it is the key to longer, healthier human lives.

-The discovery of Ming's extraordinary age in 2013 led to immediate speculation that the secret to its long life lay in its very low oxygen consumption.
+immediate speculation that the secret to its long life lay in its very low oxygen consumption.

 Indeed, one of the most deeply-entrenched ideas about animal lifespan is that it is closely linked to metabolic rate – or the speed of chemical reactions that break food down into energy and produce compounds needed by cells.
 The notion that animals undergo cumulative damage and die sooner when they work harder like machines run at full capacity probably dates back to the Industrial Revolution.